 See Related: Best Solar Lamp Post

-Genetic engineering can create a potential solution for genetic diseases and ecological problems.
-At the same time, we are not sure what genetic engineering does with fifty or a hundred years into the future.
+Genetic engineering can create a potential solution for genetic disease and ecological problems.
+At the same time, we are not sure what it does with fifty or a hundred years into the future.

 See Related: How to Be An Environmentalist

-When two types of pollen mix, an accidental hybrid plant could be created.
-The GMO farmer and non-GMO farmer had no intentions to mix their crops, but it can happen – and have consequences for both.
+An accidental hybrid plant could be created when two types of pollen mix.
+A GMO farmer and a non-GMO farmer may have no intentions of mixing their crops, but it can happen with consequences for both.